 Schedule a Vet Visit

-Take your new dog to the veterinarian within a few days to weeks after they come home.
+Take your new dog to the veterinarian within a few days to weeks after it comes home.
 It's a good idea to establish a relationship with your vet and open the lines of communication early on.
-This way, if your new dog becomes ill, your vet will have a better idea of their overall health beforehand.
+This way, if your new dog becomes ill, your vet will have a better idea of its overall health beforehand.

 The shelter or rescue group should provide you with any vaccine and previous health records.
 Be sure to bring these to your first vet visit.

 Let Your Dog Adjust

-Be aware that your newly adopted dog may act differently in your home than they did at the shelter or foster home.
-A long talk with the shelter workers or foster owners can give you an idea of their personality and habits.
-However, once they come home with you, there's no way to be sure how they will behave.
+Be aware that your newly adopted dog may act differently in your home than it did at the shelter or foster home.
+A long talk with the shelter workers or foster owners can give you an idea of its personality and habits.
+However, once the dog comes home with you, there's no way to be sure how it will behave.

-Be prepared for it to take weeks or even months for your new dog to show their true self.
+Be prepared for it to take weeks or even months for your new dog to show its true self.
 Be patient and loving, but also be consistent.
-Make sure they get plenty of exercise, mental stimulation, socialization, and attention.
+Make sure it gets plenty of exercise, mental stimulation, socialization, and attention.
 All of these things promote a long, healthy, and happy life together.